Key takeaways

 If none of those seem like the right fit, there are several alternative strategies to consider to get out of debt faster.

-Increase your income: Taking on a second job, freelancing, or joining the gig economy can boost your income and make it easier to pay off personal loans.
+Increase your income: Taking on a second job, freelancing, or joining the gig economy can boost your income.
+Put the extra money towards paying off your debts.

 Reduce expenses: Create a detailed budget and cut all non-essential expenses.
 This might involve lifestyle changes such as downsizing housing, eliminating subscriptions, or cooking at home more often.

-Sell assets: Selling unused or valuable items, such as electronics, jewelry, or even a second vehicle, can provide extra cash to cover bills.
+Sell assets: Sell unused or valuable items.
+Electronics, jewelry, or even a second vehicle, can provide extra cash to cover bills.

-Loans from family or friends: Borrowing money from family or friends at little to no interest can be a quick way to repay creditors without taking out additional personal loans.
+Loans from family or friends: Borrowing money from loved ones at little to no interest can be a quick way to repay creditors.
 Ensure the terms are clear to maintain healthy relationships.

-Financial hardship programs: Some creditors offer financial hardship programs that provide temporary relief, such as reduced interest rates or modified payment plans.
-These programs are typically designed for individuals facing temporary financial difficulties.
+Financial hardship programs: Some creditors offer financial hardship programs that provide temporary relief.
+They may reduce interest rates, modify payment plans, or lower the minimum payment.
+These programs are typically designed for individuals facing financial difficulties.

-Home equity options: If you own a home, consider tapping into your home equity through options like a home equity loan or line of credit to pay off high-interest credit card balances.
+Home equity options: If you own a home, consider tapping into your home equity.
+You can take out a home equity loan or line of credit at a low interest rate to pay off high-interest credit card debt.

 Government assistance programs: Government programs can help with mortgages, utility bills, medical care, and more.
 Partaking in these programs – both state and federal – can free up funds to pay other bills.